-Common aggravating and mitigating factors are identified on page 20 -
+Common aggravating and mitigating factors are identified on page 20 - the following may be particularly relevant but these lists are not exhaustive

-Factor indicating higher culpability 1.
-Offender has a history of disobedience to court orders 2.
-Breach was committed immediately or shortly after the order was made 3.
-Breach was committed subsequent to earlier breach proceedings arising from the same order 4.
+- 1. Offender has a history of disobedience to court orders - 2.
+Breach was committed immediately or shortly after the order was made - 3.
+Breach was committed subsequent to earlier breach proceedings arising from the same order - 4.
 Targeting of a person the order was made to protect or a witness in the original proceedings